How Dong Quai Can Help Relieve Dysmenorrhea & Painful Period Cramps

-Also knows as tang-kuei, dang-gui, or Chinese angelica, dong quai a widely respected herb that’s been used throughout Asia for at least 2,000 years.13 It belongs to the Apiaceae family, which is closely related to parsley.
-It’s common, fragrant, and grows on the mainland of China, Korea, and Japan.
-It has a strong scent between that of celery and licorice.
-It tastes bittersweet and spicy, and has a warming affect on the body.14
+Also knows as tang-kuei, dang-gui, or Chinese angelica, dong quai a widely respected herb that’s been used throughout Asia for at least 2,000 years.
+It belongs to the Apiaceae family, which is closely related to parsley.
+It’s woody, fragrant, and grows on the mainland of China, Korea, and Japan.
+It has a strong scent that's somewhere between celery and licorice.
+It tastes bittersweet and spicy, and has a warming affect on the body.

 Dong quai is said to appear more frequently in Traditional Chinese Medicine (TCM) prescriptions than any other herb.
-Its Chinese name, dang quei, literally means "state of return," referring to its restorative powers.14
+Its Chinese name, dang quei, literally means "state of return," referring to its restorative powers.

-Most herbalists regard dong quai as the wonder herb for the female system (though we will note not all menstruating people identify as female).
-In Asia, dong quai is to women’s health what ginseng is to men’s.
-It’s a multi-purpose remedy used in TCM to treat menstrual cramps, lack of menstruation, frequent menstruation, menopausal hot flashes, and balancing female reproductive processes.15,16,17
+Most herbalists regard dong quai as the wonder herb for the female system.
+It’s a multi-purpose remedy used in TCM to treat menstrual cramps, lack of menstruation, frequent menstruation, menopausal hot flashes, and balancing female reproductive processes.

 Most of the medicinal oils are found in dong quai’s roots.
-In fact, contemporary Chinese theories of TCM claim that different parts of the root are responsible for different effects: the head of the root stops bleeding, the middle of the root regulates blood and alleviates pain, and the tail portion eliminates blood stasis.14
+Contemporary Chinese theories of TCM claim that different parts of the root are responsible for different effects: the head of the root stops bleeding, the middle of the root regulates blood and alleviates pain, and the tail portion eliminates blood stasis.

 Dong quai was first introduced into Western medicine in 1899.
-It was sold in liquid and tablet forms as a product called Eumenol, which was recommended in the treatment of menstrual disorders.14 Today, dong quai is regulated as a food supplement in the USA, but is classified as a medicine in Japan.18
+It was sold in liquid and tablet forms as a product called Eumenol, which was recommended in the treatment of menstrual disorders.
+Today, dong quai is regulated as a food supplement in the USA, but is classified as a medicine in Japan.

 How Dong Quai Helps Alleviate Dysmenorrhea & Period Pain